Vietnam.vn - Nền tảng quảng bá Việt Nam

 Abandoned million dollar villa causes waste (Illustration: Ha Phong).

-Sharing about this situation, according to Mr. Dao Ngoc Nghiem - Vice President of Hanoi Urban Development Planning Association - the similarity between output products (types of housing, urban areas) and social needs is not uniform.
+Sharing about this situation, according to Mr. Dao Ngoc Nghiem - Vice President of the Hanoi Urban Development Planning Association - the similarity between output products (types of housing, urban areas) and social needs is not uniform.
 In the past, many investors in this segment mainly focused on housing products, not paying attention to infrastructure, living facilities...

 According to Mr. Nghiem, whether or not the abandonment situation can be completely resolved is a difficult question.
 Because, in the current legal system, there is no prohibition on owning multiple houses.
 There is also no restriction on real estate business.

 According to a real estate company director, abandoned villas occur frequently in old urban areas.
-Currently, many new urban areas are being built with investors focusing on investing in full amenities, green space, etc. to attract old investors.
+Currently, many new urban areas are being built with investors focusing on investing in full facilities, green space, etc. to attract old investors.

 Source